stacksjs/table-elements/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute to Meema Labs ❤️
+First off, thank you for taking the time to contribute to Open Web ❤️

 ## 💭 Knowledge